TongjiFinLab/CFGPT/README.md

 ### Citation

-If you use the code or model of **CFGPT**, please declare the reference with the following:
+If you find **CFGPT** is useful for your research, please consider citing the following papers.

 ```
 @misc{li2023cfgpt,